Causal Inference for Multiple Treatments using Fractional Factorial Designs: Alternate designs to full factorial: Fractional and incomplete

 \spacingset#1{ } \spacingset{1}

 \spacingset#1{ } \spacingset{1.5}

 Under this design, the contrast columns, $\bm{g}_k^*$, are now shortened versions or subsets of the contrast columns of a full $2^3$ factorial design, $\bm{g}_k$.
 The treatment combinations in the fractional design, $\bm{z}^*_j$, are a subset of the full set of treatment combinations, $\bm{z}_j$, for the $2^3$ design.
-Again, note that, referring to Table~\ref{tab:frac_fac_design_example}, $\bm{g}_{3}^* = \bm{g}_1^* \circ \bm{g}_2^*$.
-The generator $3=12$ indicates that the main effect of factor 3 is aliased with the two-factor interaction 12.
-Two effects being aliased means that we cannot distinguish the effects -- they are confounded or combined in our estimators.
-The full aliasing in this design is as follows: $I = 123$, $3=12$, $2=13$, $1=23$.
-Note that $I$ corresponds to a vector of all +1's ($\bm{g}_0$).
+Referring to Table~\ref{tab:frac_fac_design_example}, $\bm{g}_{3}^* = \bm{g}_1^* \circ \bm{g}_2^*$.
+The generator $3=12$ indicates that the main effect of factor 3 is aliased with the two-factor interaction 12, which means that we cannot distinguish these effects -- they are confounded and combined in our estimators.
+The full aliasing in this design is as follows: $I = 123$, $3=12$, $2=13$, $1=23$, where $I$ corresponds to a vector of all +1's ($\bm{g}_0$).
 The relation $I=123$ is called the defining relation, which characterizes the aliasing and how to generate the rest of the columns.
-We see that the main effects, as defined in Section~\ref{subsec:est_fac} are aliased with the two-factor interactions.
-If the two-factor interactions are negligible, the 2$^{3-1}$ design is a parsimonious design to estimate the main effects.
-That is, we can create unbiased estimators (reviewed in Section~\ref{subsec:frac_fac_est}) for the main effects.
-The resulting design is also orthogonal (i.e., all of the pairs columns are orthogonal) and balanced, which means that each $\bm{g}^*_{k}$ has an equal number +1's and -1's \citep{WuHamada}.
+The main effects, as defined in Section~\ref{subsec:est_fac}, are aliased with the two-factor interactions.
+If the two-factor interactions are negligible, the 2$^{3-1}$ design is a parsimonious design to estimate the main effects and we can construct unbiased estimators for the main effects (see Section~\ref{subsec:frac_fac_est}).
+The resulting design is also orthogonal (i.e., all pairs of columns are orthogonal) and balanced in the sense that each $\bm{g}^*_{k}$ has an equal number +1's and -1's \citep{WuHamada}.
 These properties simplify the aliasing structure.